 By 1987, Stallard was dismissed when his guitar playing came into question, and was replaced by Rob Trotman.

-In Search Of Sanity (1989) was their desperate attempt at making it.
-It was released by 'London Records', but not before Keeler and Stallord were replaced by Steve Grimmett (ex-Grim Reaper) and Rob Trottman respectively.
+In Search Of Sanity (1989), the next release, was Onslaught's desperate attempt at making it.
+It was released by 'London Records', but not before Keeler was replaced by request of the record label who preferred a more 'polished' vocal style; Steve Grimmett (ex-Grim Reaper) would assume the role.
 The album's production was halted during the membership change to be re-recorded in the new signer's vocals.
-When it finally surfaced in 1989, producer Stephan Galfas had watered down their aggressive sound in an effort to make it more commercially successful.
-After all was said and done, even their cover of AC/DC's Let There Be Rock proved less powerful than desired, even when released as a single (it had previously been released in their original aggressive style); another single, Shellshock, also failed to beef up their popularity with their hardcore fan base.
-The album lacked much of their hard-line Thrash in favor of a more mainstream sound.
-It gave them a UK 46 but over-all it proved to be a poor idea that failed.
-Grimmett quit in 1990.
-Tony O'Hara would replace him, but the label dropped the band.
-They went their separate ways thereafter.
+When it finally surfaced in 1989, producer Stephan Galfas had watered down the band's original more aggressive sound in an effort to make the album more commercially successful.
+After all was said and done, even their cover of AC/DC's Let There Be Rock, a release that got them a UK 50, proved less powerful than desired, even when released as a single (it had previously been released in their original aggressive style).
+Another single, Shellshock, also failed to beef up their popularity with their hardcore fan base.
+The album lacked much of their hard-line thrash metal style in favor of a more mainstream sound.
+Despite the mixed critical reaction, the album managed a UK 46, their only album to ever chart, but over-all it proved to be a poor idea that failed.
+Grimmett quit in 1990; Tony O'Hara would replace him, but the label dropped the band soon after, and the members went their separate ways thereafter.

 See Less... ⏫

 |Active Years||1982-1991, 2005-|